Neeraj Chopra clarifies: Not injured, withdrawal from Golden Spike meet a precautionary move

 "Due to an injury that he sustained in training two weeks ago (adductor muscle) he will not be able to throw in Ostrava, but he will arrive at the event as a guest," the organisers of Golden Spike said earlier in the day.

-The 16-year-old world champion will, however, attend the meet as a guest, according to the organisers.
+The 26-year-old world champion will, however, attend the meet as a guest, according to the organisers.

 This was to be Chopra's first foray in Golden Spike meet, a World Athletics Continental Tour Gold level event, which is a going to see a star-studded field, with Tokyo Olympics silver medallist and 2023 world championships bronze winner Jakub Vadlejch of Czech Republic and former world champion Anderson Peters of Grenada set to be in action.